ArduPilot/ardupilot_wiki/common/source/docs/common-imu-batchsampling.rst

 - :ref:`INS_LOG_BAT_LGIN <INS_LOG_BAT_LGIN>` interval between pushing samples to the dataflash log, in ms.  Increase this to reduce the time taken to flush data to the dataflash log, reducing cycle time.
 This will be at the expense of increased system load and possibly choking up the dataflash log for other messages
 - :ref:`INS_LOG_BAT_LGCT <INS_LOG_BAT_LGCT>` Number of samples to push to count every :ref:`INS_LOG_BAT_LGIN <INS_LOG_BAT_LGIN>` ms.  Increase this to push more samples each time they are sent to the dataflash log.
 Increasing this may cause timing jitter, and possibly choke up the dataflash log for other messages

-The following two graphs are from the same flight on a PixRacer flight controller.
+The following two graphs are from the same flight on a PixRacer autopilot.
 Accel[0] on the right is the InvenseSense IMU and shows higher frequencies than the slower IMU on the left

 .. image:: ../../../images/imu-batchsampling-fft-sensorrate-pixracer.png
     :target:  ../_images/imu-batchsampling-fft-sensorrate-pixracer.png